Prerequisites prior to Scheduling the Divine Mystery of Holy Baptism

 A Pledged Steward and member of an Orthodox Church for the current year.
 If you are not sure if this applies to you, please speak to the priest immediately.

-In choosing a Sponsor or Godparent in the Baptismal service, the Church requires that a Sponsor/Godparent (koumbaros – male, Koumbara – female).
+In choosing a Sponsor or Godparent in the Baptismal service, the Church requires that a Sponsor/Godparent (koumbaros – male, Koumbara – female) must be an active, participating member of an Orthodox Church in good standing.
 The Godparent is the one who vouches for the child and the family as to the sincerity of the reasons why they are seeking baptism.
 In addition, the godparents serve to guide, teach, and counsel their godchildren in the Orthodox faith.
 The Church requires that the Godparent be an Orthodox Christian in good standing; there are no exceptions to this rule.
 The priest can help couples in the selection of godparents if needed.

 3. Requirements to Serve as a Godparent